-The Adult Director may extend temporary rowing privileges to non-members on a special case basis.
+The Club President may extend temporary rowing privileges to adults on a special case basis.
 This is primarily envisioned for experienced rowers visiting from out of town.
 If the guest will be making heavy use of GDRA equipment, then compensation may be required.
-Special guests must sign in the GDRA Sign Out Log and they must sign a USRowing Waiver Form prior to their first row.

-The Adult Director will notify other club officers and the Board of arrangements made for Special Guests.
+Special guests must sign in the GDRA Sign Out Log and they must sign a USRowing waiver Form prior to their first row.
+The President will notify other club officers and the Board of arrangements made for Special Guests.